ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ovw.md

 * NSX Enterprise Plus
 * Aria Suite Lifecycle

-The following components are not installed by the VMware Solutions automation.
-However, you can install them separately after the {{site.data.keyword.vcf-vpc-short}} instance is deployed.
+The following components are not installed by the {{site.data.keyword.IBM_notm}} automation, but licenses for them are provided by {{site.data.keyword.IBM_notm}}.
+You can install them separately after the {{site.data.keyword.vcf-vpc-short}} instance is deployed.
+For more information, see [Deploying VMware validated solutions](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-vcf-deploy-vvs).

 * Aria Suite Enterprise (Aria Operations Enterprise, Aria Operations for Logs, and Aria Automation Enterprise)
 * Aria Operations for Networks Enterprise
 * VMware HCX Enterprise
 * Tanzu Kubernetes Grid

+The following components are not installed by the {{site.data.keyword.IBM_notm}} automation.
+They are optional and require add-on licenses.
+You can order them from the {{site.data.keyword.cloud}} console.
+For more information, see [VMware add-ons for VMware Cloud Foundation](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-add-ons).

+* NSX Distributed Firewall
+* NSX Gateway Firewall
+* NSX Load Balancer

 ## Related links
 {: #vpc-vcf-ovw-links}